The Blue Light (1932 film): Possible inspirations

+Gustav Renker's 1930 novel Bergkristall has many similarities to the plot of Das blaue Licht and may have been used by Balázs without attribution.

+Release

+A 1937 re-release in Nazi Germany removed Mayer, Balázs, and Sokal's names due to the regime's antisemitic policies, as all three were Jewish.
+It's often suggested that this was done by Riefenstahl's request.

+An edited version was released in 1951, funded by Italian corporations.
+It was truncated from 86 to 73 minutes, removing the arrival scene of modern urbanites in Santa Maria.
+The film was marketed as "A Mountain Legend by Leni Riefenstahl".
+In November 1951, the film premiered with a new edit, score and soundtrack in Rome at a gala screening that Riefenstahl described as "dazzling".
+This restoration was theatrically released in German cinemas and received a limited release in Austria under the title The Witch of Santa Maria (Die Hexe von Santa Maria).

 Reception

 The film was a moderate commercial and critical success.
 It performed well in much of Europe and the UK, although some critics were divided, particularly in Germany.
 Several left wing news publications derided the effort, while it was applauded by the right wing press.
 The film enjoyed considerable commercial and critical success in London and Paris, where Alpine cinema was a novelty.
 It was screened in competition at the 1932 Venice Film Festival.
 It was also named one of the year's top five foreign films at the 1934 National Board of Review Awards.

 The New York Sun described the film as "one of the most pictorially beautiful films of the year.
 Leni Riefenstahl - author, director and star - is an expert climber as well as handsome woman."

 The New York Herald Tribune praised the "sheer pictorial beauty", the publication also praised Riefenstahl remarking "how flawlessly this girl, who plays the lead and also wrote and directed, accomplished her task."

 The New York Times remarked that "a summary of the story gives no adequate idea of the beauty of the action and the remarkable camera work, especially in connection with the light effects."

 The film's aesthetic, particularly the depiction of nature, is also said to have caught the attention of Adolf Hitler, and possibly contributed to his later decision to commission Riefenstahl to make propaganda films for him.